vmware/differential-datalog/doc/tutorial/tutorial.md

 #### Negations and antijoins

-Let's assume we want to compute a relation `SanitizedEndpoint` containing the endpoints that do not appear in a `Blacklisted`
+Let's assume we want to compute a relation `SanitizedEndpoint` containing the endpoints that do not appear in a `Blocklisted`
 relation:

 ```
-input relation Blacklisted(ep: string)
+input relation Blocklisted(ep: string)
 output relation SanitizedEndpoint(ep: string)

 SanitizedEndpoint(endpoint) :-
     EndpointString(endpoint),
-    not Blacklisted(endpoint).
+    not Blocklisted(endpoint).
 ```

-The `not` operator in the last line eliminates all endpoint values that appear in `Blacklisted`.
+The `not` operator in the last line eliminates all endpoint values that appear in `Blocklisted`.
 In database terminology this is known as *antijoin*.

 #### Assignments in rules